CASALab-Unisa/Dino-DR/README.md

 # Dino2-DR

-This repository contains the official implementation and pretrained models from the work
+This repository contains the official implementation and pretrained models from the paper
 **_Dino2-DR: A Trustworthy and Explainable Vision Transformer for Cross-Domain Diabetic Retinopathy Grading_**,
 accepted at the [BISCUIT Workshop @ ICCV 2025](https://sites.google.com/di.uniroma1.it/biscuit-workshop-1).